MalteMagnussen/maltemagnussen/README.md

-# Malte Hviid-Magnussen
+## Malte Hviid-Magnussen

-* Computer Science Degree
-* Passionate about Flutter since summer 2020
-* Enjoys sailing and climbing
+* Systems Engineer at one.com
+* Working on Internal Developer Platform